 WinRM

 Apart from RPC, there is also possible to use WinRM (Windows Remote Management) to communicate and execute operations in other machines.
-WinRM is the Microsoft implementation of the WS-Management (Web Services-Management) specification that defines a protocol for managing computers by using SOAP over HTTP.
+WinRM is the Microsoft implementation of the (Web Services-Management) specification that defines a protocol for managing computers by using SOAP over HTTP.

 Trusted Hosts